bitcoinbrisbane/ProofOfCitation/README.md

 3. Paper

 ###Categories
 Categories can be submitted by...
 Note, sub coloured coins could be used for "high level" categories to make parseing more efficient.
-A user online intrested in mathematical science may not wish to download other sceintific papers.
+A user online intrested in mathematical science may not wish to download other scientific papers.

 ```xml
 <Category Langauge="en-au">